eborghi10/ColumbiaX-Robotics/project2_solution/README.md

 **Be careful about the order of operations**.
 If a transform specifies that the rotation must happen first, followed by the translation (e.g. at points 1. and 2. above), make sure to follow that.

 The transforms must be published in a continuous loop at a rate of 10Hz or more.

+Once you run your code, these bodies will position themselves in space according to the transforms your code is publishing.
+The cylinder denotes the object, the cube and arrow the robot and camera respectively.
+If your code works correctly, you should see the arrow point out of the cube directly at the cylinder.
+Here is an example of the correct output (note that the colored axes show you the location of the base coordinate frame with the usual convention: x-red, y-green, z-blue):

+!(103x_P2_1.png)[ROS Markers]